swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

-The rationale for the default value is that if running outside of the Task infrastructure, there is no way to impact the priority of a task if not using the task infrastructure after all.
+The rationale for the default value is that if running outside of the Task infrastructure, there is no way for the caller to impact the priority of any task.

 #### Task Groups